-- Limit the risks from environmental hazards e.g. heat, fire, smoke, water, dust and vibration. - Limit the risk of theft e.g. if necessary items such as laptops should be physically attached to the desk.

-• Allow workstations handling sensitive data to be positioned so as to eliminate the risk of the data being seen by unauthorised people.
+- Limit the risks from environmental hazards e.g. heat, fire, smoke, water, dust and vibration. - Limit the risk of theft e.g. if necessary items such as laptops should be physically attached to the desk. - Allow workstations handling sensitive data to be positioned so as to eliminate the risk of the data being seen by unauthorised people.

-Desktop PCs should not have data stored on the local hard drive, nor on the desktop.
-Data should be stored on the network file servers where appropriate.
+Do not store work related data on the local hard drive, nor on the desktop of a computer.
+Store data on the network file servers where appropriate.
 This ensures that information lost, stolen or damaged via unauthorised access can be restored with its integrity maintained.